Papias of Hierapolis: Collection of Writings

 676 The Antichrist's deception already begins to take shape in the world every time the claim is made to realize within history that messianic hope which can only be realized beyond history through the eschatological judgment.
 The Church has rejected even modified forms of this falsification of the kingdom to come under the name of millenarianism, especially the "intrinsically perverse" political form of a secular messianism.
 (Catechism of the Catholic Church.
 Imprimatur Potest +Joseph Cardinal Ratzinger.
 Doubleday, NY 1995, p.
 194).

-"...both Chiliasm [the teaching of the Millennium] and Montanism were declared heretical and were excluded from the universal church; for they both denied this vision [the "Christ is the end of the ages" vision] and awaited still another period of more definitive salvation to follow after the age of Christ" (as cited in Birch, pp. 515-516; note the comments within [] were from the Catholic writer Birch).
+"... both Chiliasm [the teaching of the Millennium] and Montanism were declared heretical and were excluded from the universal church; for they both denied this vision [the "Christ is the end of the ages" vision] and awaited still another period of more definitive salvation to follow after the age of Christ" (as cited in Birch, pp. 515-516; note the comments within [] were from the Roman Catholic writer Birch).

 This is an odd statement for several reasons.
 It was the leaders in Asia Minor who stood for the Millennium and were the first to oppose Montanism--whom the Roman Catholics originally tolerated (please see the article Location of the Early Church)--hence the belief in one is NOT necessarily related to the other.

 It appears to me that the millennial view is being so definitely condemned now, because we are getting so close to that time when the Church of Rome is expected to compromise more and the Pope has prepared his followers to do that.
 It seems like the final revised Roman Church intends to warn against following any (like the actual two witnesses) who will be teaching the original millennial doctrine.
-Of course, there still are Catholics who accept the biblical teaching on the millennium--but they are becoming more and more of a minority within their church.
+Of course, there still are Greco-Roman Catholics who accept the biblical teaching on the millennium--but they are becoming more and more of a minority within their church.

-Jerome also wrote the following about him:
+Jerome also wrote the following about Mark and Papias:

 Ante-Nicene Fathers Citations Are at Least Partially Erroneous